chipxsd/stream-based-sync/stream-based-sync.md

 ### 4.5 Conflict Resolution

-In concurrent systems a conflict arises every time two or more nodes (clients in our scenario) work on the same resource at once, and one of the nodes takes the action before the other does.
+In concurrent systems a conflict arises every time two or more nodes (clients in our scenario) work on the same resource at the same time, and one of the nodes takes the action before the other one does.
 You can also call this a race condition or even say that one of the nodes wasn't fully up-to-date with the resource's state, before doing the mutation and then publication.

-Our application could potentially have to deal with a conflict where one of the clients wants to update the `completed` state of a `Todo.Task` when one of the other clients had already deleted the same task.
+Our example application could potentially have to deal with a conflict where one of the clients wants to update the `completed` state of a `Todo.Task` when one of the other clients had already deleted the same task.
 The `Sync.Event.Type.Update` event could get written to the stream,